-When I first met Harry outside of Peet’s back in May, he wore khaki’s and a shirt-sleeved collared shirt.
-His forehead was already smeared in sweat, and his red hair was pushed over to his right side.
+When I first met Harry outside of Starbucks back in May, he wore khaki’s and a shirt-sleeved collared shirt.
+His forehead was already smeared in sweat, and his light hair was pushed over to his right side.
 He walked with a subtle limp, and his glasses were completely transparent against his pale skin.
 But his smile was confident, and we immediately began chatting about running 10 miles along the Capital Crescent Trail.

-And then in August looking across from him at a Bethesda German bar, taking a big gulp of my lager in a glass mug and losing certain motor functions, I realized how great he was.
+And then in August looking across from him at a German pub, taking a big gulp of my lager in a glass mug and losing certain motor functions, I realized how great he was.
 My palms were sweaty, and I wiped them along my deep purple work dress, the black belt tight around my small midsection, and my feet sweating in my navy blue flats.

 It was still humid in DC.
 We spent hours catching up on the phone the past weekend while I was in Kentucky for my 10-year high school reunion.
 We agreed to stay friends after about six or seven dates when he hadn’t made a move and I realized I wasn’t physically interested in the relationship.
 But I enjoyed his company and the more I got to know him the more I became myself.